WHY MOST BUDGETS DO NOT WORK

 Can You Find A Silver Lining?

 But something happened when I settled with the Feds!
-That big payment I had to make to have the liens removed off of me, actually was a “positive” event.
-It bumped up my future Social Security benefits.
-This eventually turned out to be an unforeseen blessing.
-I wasn’t planning to depend on those particular funds because I was geared more for making my business investments fund my retirement.
-That was another budget planning flop!
+That big payment I made to have the liens removed off of my person actually became a “positive” event, of sorts.
+It bumped up my future Social Security benefit structure because most of the outlay was credited towards my earnings record.
+This eventually turned into an unforeseen blessing because I didn’t plan on receiving a significant amount from Social Security.
+I was geared more for making business investments fund my retirement.
+That , of course, was another budget planning mistake, as you can imagine.

 NOTEWORTHY: It pays to do early research when learning about Social Security Benefits.
 I later found out that I could have filed when I turned 62 and then suspended payments until a later date.
 Since my wife filed when she turned 62, I could have requested a “Spousal Benefit” under her plan, and collected a partial payout for myself.
 That payment would then be cancelled when I opted back into my full retirement benefits.
 Very few people know this and it is not broadcast upfront by the administration .